arunoda/meteor-up-legacy/README.md

     npm install -g mup

-If you looking for password based authentication, you need to [install sshpass](https://gist.github.com/arunoda/7790979) on your local development machine.
+If you are looking for password based authentication, you need to [install sshpass](https://gist.github.com/arunoda/7790979) on your local development machine.

 ### Creating a Meteor Up Project